• Partial dentures are removable plates with one or more false teeth attached. They fill the gaps when some teeth are lost.

 Picture by Authority Dental under CC 2.0 license

 Interim partial dentures are often made from acrylic.
-They are designed for the filler period after you get your teeth removed and before you get your permanent denture.
+They are designed for the interim period after you have your teeth removed and before you receive your permanent denture.

-This type provides a quick solution if you don’t want to go without teeth at all.
-It can be a good solution if you have to repair dentures and need a temporary dentition replacement.
-Designed to be temporary, you shouldn’t wear them for longer than a few months.
+This type provides a quick solution if you do not want to go without teeth.
+It can be a good solution if you need to repair dentures and require a temporary denture replacement.
+Designed to be temporary, you should not wear them for longer than a few months.

-Fake dentition can be placed in the exact same position your natural tooth was.
+Fake dentition can be placed in the same position as your natural tooth was.
 Interim dentures also provide occlusal support and make eating and speaking easier.

 • Does not need relines or adjustments